AllenDowney/Portfolio/narrative18.md

-I also engage students in my writing projects, often using independent study projects to develop and test preliminary materials, then inviting students to provide feedback on early drafts, and providing opportunities for them to contribute material (as in the
+I also engage students in my writing projects, often using independent study projects to develop and test preliminary materials, then inviting students to provide feedback on early drafts, and providing opportunities for them to contribute material.

 All of these projects are intended to have impact within Olin, by preparing students and continuing the development of our curriculum, and outside Olin,